learn-co-students/guided-module-one-final-project-dc-web-111918/ReadmeProject.md

 Written in Ruby

 #Features to add:
-  -Show all events vs selecting a type.
   -Paid vs free
-  -Suggest nearby events.
+  -Suggest nearby events if nothing returned.
   -Add Users
-    -Save User
-    -Login by username
     -Favorite Events/Venues
   -Add Reviews and Star ratings for events
   -Tap into local APIs
     -https://api.kennedy-center.org/

 Authors: JC Chang and Beau Jepson

 #Contributions:

-If you'd like to use our code as a starting point for your own project or would like to improve on what we've got.
-Feel free to fork and make your own changes or raise a Github issue so we can put your feature/bug on our features list.
+If you'd like to use our code as a starting point for your own project or would like to improve on what we've got, check out the contributing.md.
+Also feel free to fork and make your own changes or raise a Github issue so we can put your feature/bug on our features list.

 #### Disclaimers/Legal ####